roman-amphitheaters/mapping-movement-and-experience/amphitheaters-movement-experience-formatted.md

 any use.
 Fields for pasturage or springs for watering, smaller settlements such as farms and villas, rural sanctuaries, and other types of locations and activities can all have been present or taken place within Mevania’s 8-hour walking zone.
+And I do also rely on a general understanding that pathways and trails would have existed to allow people to move between points that were of interest to them ([Snead et al. 2009](#ref-sneadMakingHumanSpace2009)).

 There is reason to think that the regions between larger sites were used by a variety of people in a variety of ways.
 In looking at the